redhat-microservices/quick_swarm_camel-test/README.md

     // assert that a pod is ready from the RC...
 It allows to capture also the logs if they barf before trying to invoke services (which may not be ready yet) assertThat(client).replicas("swarm-camel").pods().isPodReadyForPeriod();

-    // Fech the External Address of the Service
-    String serviceURL = KubernetesHelper.getServiceURL(client,"swarm-camel",KubernetesHelper.DEFAULT_NAMESPACE,"http",true);
+    // Fetch the External Address of the Service String serviceURL = KubernetesHelper.getServiceURL(client,"swarm-camel",KubernetesHelper.DEFAULT_NAMESPACE,"http",true);
 ```